anar-apex/Java-Appium-TestNG/README.md

-Setup notest for ANDROID and IOS attached to the procect under folder "setup_notes"
+Setup notest for ANDROID and IOS attached to the project under folder "setup_notes"